Trump pays respects to 2 Iowa National Guardsmen and interpreter killed in Syria as they return home

-Trump met privately with the families at Dover Air Force Base in Delaware before the dignified transfer, a solemn ritual conducted in honor of U.S. service members killed in action.
-The civilian was also included in the transfer.
+Trump met privately with the families at Dover Air Force Base in Delaware before he joined top military officials and other dignitaries on the tarmac for the dignified transfer, a solemn and largely silent ritual honoring U.S. service members killed in action.

-Trump, who traveled to Dover several times in his first term, once described it as “the toughest thing I have to do” as president.

-A U.S. civilian working as an interpreter, identified Tuesday as Ayad Mansoor Sakat, of Macomb, Michigan, was also killed.
-Three other members of the Iowa National Guard were injured in the attack.
+Ayad Mansoor Sakat, of Macomb, Michigan, a U.S. civilian working as an interpreter, was also killed.
+Three other Iowa National Guard members were injured in the attack.
 The Pentagon has not identified them.

 They were among hundreds of U.S. troops deployed in eastern Syria as part of a coalition fighting the Islamic State group.

+Trump observed several dignified transfers at Dover in his first term and has said it was “the toughest thing I have to do” as president.

-There is no formal role for a president at a dignified transfer other than to watch in silence, with all thoughts about what happened in the past and what is happening at Dover kept to himself for the moment.
-There is no speaking by any of the dignitaries who attend, with the only words coming from the military officials who direct the highly choreographed transfers.
+There is no formal role for a president at a dignified transfer other than to watch in silence, keeping all thoughts to himself for the moment.
+There is no speaking by any of the politicians and other dignitaries who attend, with the only words coming from the military officials who direct the highly choreographed transfers.

-Trump arrived without first lady Melania Trump, who had been scheduled to accompany him, according to the president's public schedule.
-Her office declined to elaborate, with spokesperson Nick Clemens saying the first lady "was not able to attend today.”

-During the process at Dover, transfer cases draped with the American flag that hold the soldiers' remains are carried from the belly of a hulking C-17 military aircraft to a waiting vehicle under the watchful eyes of grieving family members.
-The vehicle then transports the remains to the mortuary facility at the base, where the fallen are prepared for burial at their final resting places.
+Trump, wearing an overcoat against the chill and brisk wind, joined the other attendees in a salute that was held as each of the American flag-draped transfer cases was carried from the belly of a hulking C-17 military cargo plane and loaded into a dark, unmarked van nearby.

+He gazed straight ahead as each case passed in front of him, though he turned to look after the first one was placed inside the vehicle.
+The remains were taken to the on-base mortuary for processing before they are released to the families.

 Iowa National Guard members hailed as heroes